cy-org1/split-conceptual/split/ref_to_ref.md

-This is for testing xrefmap @Microsoft.SqlServer.Server
+This is for testing xrefmap @Microsoft.SqlServer.Server.SqlMetaData